uhuruhashimoto/project-music-queue/DESIGN.md

     False if not.
 }

-tally(self){
+tally(self, poll){
 	Iterate through the blockchain.
-	Keep tallies of each poll and displays their results.
+	Keep tallies of the poll by reading every entry of the blockchain Print out the results
 }
 ```